Eroth97/Eroth97/README.md

 ### Hi there 👋 I'm a mathematician with a passion for codding and web programming.
-Now I'm getting through TOP curriculum.
-I have worked also on CS50's Python and CS courses!
+Now I'm getting through the TOP curriculum.
+I have worked also on CS50's Python and CS courses.

+Following the idea of Trash Puppy YouTuber  I would use my original TOP landing page project as my portfolio.
+It would be up pretty soon!

 <!--
 **Eroth97/Eroth97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.